 Hornby locomotives are precision built and, if treated with care, will give many years of good service.
+The Hornby Class 67 locomotive is produced to super detail standard and therefore incorporates delicate, protruding detail and many small parts.
 Care should be taken to avoid damage when handling the model.